 Potty training a puppy in an apartment is totally achievable for many new dog owners.

-One will involve a lot of legwork initially, but quicker results.
-The other will involve less outings outside, but a longer road to a fully potty trained dog.
+The former will involve a lot of legwork initially, but quicker results.
+The latter will involve less outings outside, but a longer road to a fully potty trained dog.